 If your aquarium is cloudy, it could be a sign that the water is hard.
 All you need to do is remove the minerals that cause the hardness.
 We have mentioned the methods you can use to soften your aquarium water.

-Aquarium Water Change Frequency?
+2. Aquarium Water Change Frequency?

 You should change up to 25% of the aquarium water every two weeks to one month.
-You shouldn’t change more than 30% of the water in your aquarium because you will remove beneficial bacteria in the tank.
+You shouldn’t change more than 30% of the water in your aquarium because you will remove beneficial bacteria from the tank.

-What Are the Aquarium Water Testing Kits?
+3. What Are the Aquarium Water Testing Kits?

 These are testing kits that you can use to determine the hardness of the water.
 The testing kits come with color charts and come in different forms.

-Will Hard Water Kill Fish?
+4. Will Hard Water Kill Fish?

-No, hard water won’t kill the fish if the fish is compatible with the water environment.
+Hard water won’t kill the fish if the fish is compatible with the water environment.

-Should Aquarium Water Be Hard or Soft?
+5. Should Aquarium Water Be Hard or Soft?

 That depends on the source of the water.
 Some fishes survive in hard water, while others survive in soft water.
 You should know if the water in your aquarium is soft or hard.
 This will go a long way in determining the type of fish to rear.

+Now that you know all that needs to be known about softening aquarium water, what’s next?
 The next thing is to start to implement the methods that are most convenient for you.
-Scan through all the information written in this article and make sure that you tend to your fishes the best way you can.
+Scan through all the information in this article and ensure that you tend to your fish the best way you can.